 If you have experience on the development side of computer science, you may be well-positioned to enter the field of deep learning.
 Experience in the intricacies of common languages such as Python is essential for a career in deep learning.

-Honing software engineering skills such as data structures, Github, sorting, searching, optimizing algorithms, and a deep understanding of the software development life cycle is crucial to developing the sophisticated skills needed for deep learning.
+Honing software engineering skills such as data structures, Github, sorting, searching, optimizing algorithms, and a deep understanding of the software development life cycle is crucial to developing the sophisticated skills needed for a career in deep learning.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.